mezanno/mezanno.github.io/README.md

 🔵 **Presentation of the [AIKON Platform](https://aikon-platform.github.io/)** by **Ségolène Albouy**, Research Engineer of the Imagine Team at LIGM, Member of the ERC Discover Project
 > **AIKON** is a modular platform for humanities researchers, combining artificial intelligence and computer vision to analyze large-scale heritage collections.
 It offers tools for visualizing, extracting, and analyzing historical illustrations while supporting interdisciplinary collaboration and the sustainability of digital projects.

+🔵 **Presentation of the [Arvest Platform](https://arvest.app/)** by **Jacob Hart**, Post-doctoral fellow at the Université Rennes 2 and member of the project _From Stage to Data_
+> **Arvest** is an open-source, IIIF-driven platform designed for multimodal research, enabling the creation, annotation, and navigation of document networks across images, videos, audio, and texts.
+With machine learning capabilities and an accessible API, Arvest integrates seamlessly into complex data processing workflows.
+It facilitates fluid analysis, supporting both close and distant perspectives while maintaining a strong connection to primary sources.

 ## About the Mezanno Project